 - The import process is easier when the file structure resembles the object structure in Shopify.
 You can map column headers to Shopify product fields, and you do not need to manually map them again if it's not changing.

 - Make sure all your data fields are formatted correctly.

-- Keep your files at a maximum size of 100MB. (if you want to use bigger file you need to write us.)
+- Keep your files at a maximum size of 100MB.
+(If you want to use a bigger file, you need to write us.)

 - Check the product starting node of the XML.
 In Syncee's "file add step" you can set which tag will be the starting node of the product(s).